-- a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged); - No exceptions were found as a result of this procedure. - b) Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and c) Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
+i.
+Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated or electronically logged);

+Evidence could NOT be obtained for one of the five bank accounts selected to demonstrate that it was prepared within 2 months of the related statement closing date.

+ii.
+Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and iii.
+Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.

-Two out of the five bank reconciliations that we obtained did NOT include evidence (e.g., initials and dated) that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed the bank reconciliation.
+Written evidence could NOT be obtained for one of the five bank accounts selected to demonstrate that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed the bank reconciliation.

-Collections (excluding electronic funds transfers)
+4) Collections (excluding electronic funds transfers)

-4. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
+A. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
 Randomly select 5 deposit sites (or all deposit sites if less than 5).